What are "Insights"

 Knowledge AccessScattered docs, DM overloadAI assistant, single source

-A compliance framework embedded into every decision.
+a compliance framework embedded in every decision,

 By Vasileios Ioannidis, Ph.D.